dagraham/tklr-dgraham/README.md

 - @b begin:timedelta requires @s (task status = postponed before @s - @b then available)
 - @c context:str (home, shop, work, ...) alternatives specified in config.
   As with TW, specifying a context would limit the list display to tasks with that context.
-- @d due:datetime -
-- @e estimate:timedelta estimated time required for completion
+- @e extent: timedelta - estimated time required for completion

   a.
 Perhaps a "quick" command to order tasks by extent, shortest first?
 Someway of taking advantage of having, say 15 minutes, before a meeting?
   b.
 Maybe a command to limit the list display to tasks for which the estimated completion times add up to less than a specified time?
   c.
 Should due urgency be adjusted for the estimated time?

 - @f finished:datetime
 - @i importance:[N)ext, H)igh, M)edium, L)low, S)omeday] numeric values in config (corresponds to next (tag) and priority in TW)